Monday, April 18, 2022

 Before 2005, the court cases involved S corporation owners who received all of their compensation in form of dividends.
 Most of the pre-2005 cases involved reclassifications on an all-or-nothing basis.
 In 2005, the IRS issued a study entitled, “S Corporation Reporting Compliance.”
 Now the courts’ focus is on the reasonableness of the compensation in relation to the services provided to the S corporation.
 That means each situation is fact-dependent and is based on the type of business the S corporation is engaged in and the amount and value of the services rendered.

-For those interested in digging into the issue further, I suggest reading the following cases:
+Recent cases.
+For those interested in digging into the issue further, the following cases are instructive:

 Each of these cases provides insight into the common issues associated with the reasonable compensation issue.
 The last two also address distributions and loan repayments in the context of reasonable compensation of unprofitable S corporations with one case being a taxpayer victory and the other a taxpayer loss.